Yu-Gi-Oh! The Movie: Pyramid of Light

 Yu-Gi-Oh!
 The Movie: Pyramid of Light, released in Japan as Yu-Gi-Oh!
 Duel Monsters: Pyramid of Light (遊戯王デュエルモンスターズ 光のピラミッド, Yū Gi Ō Dyueru Monsutāzu Hikari no Piramiddo), or simply Yu-Gi-Oh!: The Movie, is a 2004 animated adventure fantasy film based on the manga series Yu-Gi-Oh! by Kazuki Takahashi.
 It stars the cast of the Yu-Gi-Oh! television series in a new adventure that takes place between the third and fourth seasons of the show.

 The film was first released in theaters in the United States by Warner Bros.
 Pictures on August 13, 2004, and was released on DVD and VHS on November 16, 2004.
-The film was released in theaters in Japan by Toho on November 3, 2004, and aired on TV Tokyo on January 2, 2005.
+The film was released in theaters in Japan by Toho on November 3, 2004, and aired on TV Tokyo on January 2, 2005 in Japan and on Cartoon Network's Toonami block in the United States on July 30, 2005.
 A remastered version of the film was released in theaters by 4K Media Inc. in 2018 on March 11 and 12 in the US, 25, April 28, and 29 in Canada and June 13 in the United Kingdom, and was released on Blu-ray by Konami Cross Media NY and Cinedigm on October 8, 2019.

 Plot

 5,000 years ago, the heroic Pharaoh Atem imprisoned Anubis, the Egyptian lord of the dead, after he tried to destroy the world by persuading the kings to play the mysterious Shadow Games.

 In the present day, Anubis' tomb is uncovered by archaeologists, amazed by his strongest and most valuable treasure: the Pyramid of Light.
-At the same time, Yugi Muto assembles the Millennium Puzzle which contains Atem's soul, releasing dozens of monsters and turning Yugi into a mindless heroic Pharaoh Atem under his control, under the alias of Yami Yugi, and banishes the monsters back to the shadow realm and a devastating spiritual force unleashes from the relic and liberates the Egyptian sorcerer.
+At the same time, Yugi Muto assembles the Millennium Puzzle which contains Atem's soul, releasing dozens of monsters and turning Yugi into the heroic Pharaoh Atem (referred to by fans as Yami Yugi) who banishes the monsters back to the shadow realm.
+A devastating spiritual force is unleashed from the relic, liberating the Egyptian sorcerer.
 Anubis, now free, intends to conclude his plan.

 3 years later, the Battle City Finals have recently concluded, (Note: As depicted in Yu-Gi-Oh!
 Duel Monsters) and Yugi has achieved international fame by defeating his arch-rival Seto Kaiba and obtaining the 3 Egyptian God Cards: Slifer the Sky Dragon, Obelisk the Tormentor, and the Winged Dragon of Ra.
 Kaiba, determined to defeat Yugi once and for all, turns to Maximillion Pegasus, the creator of the Duel Monsters card game, to obtain any new cards designed to defeat the almighty God Cards.
 Pegasus tells Kaiba that he has a card he is looking for, but will only give it to Kaiba if he can beat him in a duel.
 Kaiba defeats Pegasus and claims 2 cards, one of which was secretly planted by Anubis.

 Meanwhile, Yugi and Téa Gardner go to the local museum where Anubis' corpse and the Pyramid of Light are on display.
 They meet up with Yugi's grandfather, Solomon, who reads a foreboding prophecy: